 This graphic highlights the connection between political sentiment and Islamophobia in Switzerland.
-To find out more about views on Islam in times of terrorism, see Darius Farman and Enzo Nussio’s recent addition to the CSS’ Analyses in Security Policy series here.
+To find out more about views on Islam in times of terrorism, see Darius Farman and Enzo Nussio’s addition to the CSS’ Analyses in Security Policy series here.
 For more CSS charts and graphics, click here.

 Seal of the Central Intelligence Agency.
 Image: Truthout.org/Flickr